okyloky9/osrschunk/README.md

 - Click and move your mouse to pan
 - Use your mouse's scroll wheel to zoom in and out
 - Click on a chunk to show the clue data for that chunk
-- Turn on "Chunk locking/unlocking mode" then click a click to toggle whether it is locked or unlocked.
+- Turn on "Chunk locking/unlocking mode" then click a chunk to toggle whether it is locked or unlocked.
   - Use the "Lock/unlock all chunks" button to toggle the state of all chunks.
   - Unlocked chunks will be saved locally.
   - Press "Create shareable link" to create a link that you can share with others.
-    - Opening a shared link will NOT overwrite your local data UNLESS you start making changes.
+Opening a shared link will NOT overwrite your local data UNLESS you start making changes.
 - Turn on "Data editing mode" via the sidebar to make corrections or additions
   - Edits are saved locally.
 If you would like to submit a correction or addition to the data, use the "Export chunk-data.json" button and upload the file attached to a [new issue](https://github.com/okyloky9/osrschunk/issues/new).